Past Yom Hashoah commemorations

 May 6, 2024

-• Featured speaker: Björn Krondorfer, director of the Martin-Springer Institute (MSI) at Northern Arizona University
+Bjorn Kröndorfer, director of the Martin-Springer Institute at Northern Arizona University, was the featured speaker.

-Voices Silenced, a lecture-recital of piano duets, features music by Erwin Schulhoff, Pal Budai and Leo Smit, three composers who were killed in the Holocaust.
+Professor Hannah Creviston presented a lecture-recital highlighting work by Erwin Schulhoff, Pat Budai and Leo Smit, three composers who were killed in the Holocaust.
+The piano duets were performed by Hannah Creviston and Baruch Meir.

 Hannah Creviston, piano